 If your Palm Clinic doctor suspects secondary hyperhidrosis, they will refer you to the appropriate healthcare provider for investigation.

-It’s also important to remember that some level of sweating is a normal response to an emotional stress/heat stimulus.
-If one’s only concern is excessive sweating during exercise and they have no trouble outside of when they exercise, then unless it bothers them, they may not need treatment.
+It’s also important to remember that some level of sweating is a normal response to emotional stress and heat stimulus.
+If excessive sweating is only of concern during exercise, then unless it’s a bother, it may not need treatment.

 Excessive underarm sweating is a problem that can lead to extreme anxiety and self-consciousness.
 Bromhidrosis or osmidrosis are related problems in which underarm odour, with or without excessive sweating, is the main problem.
 Many treatments have been trialled for hyperhidrosis with varying degrees of success.
-The latest non-surgical technique is Botox® treatment.
+The most effective treatment is Botox® injections.

 Hyperhidrosis Botox® works by relaxing the muscles around the eccrine sweat glands so that the perspiration is not squeezed out onto the skin.
 This works extremely well for around 3-12 months and can be life-changing for those with a significant problem.